ono7/dotfiles/_info/wow/wow_settings.md

 # macro

+-- these settings should be applied any time cvars are reset /console CameraReduceUnexpectedMovement 1
+/console set renderscale 0.999
 /console set ResampleAlwaysSharpen 1
-/console set renderscale 0.999
+/console UnitNamePlayerGuild 0
-/console CameraReduceUnexpectedMovement 1
+/console UnitNamePlayerPVPTitle 0

 # nvidia control panel options for wow